 Studies suggest that with the help of glycophorin A, the altered AE1 protein can often get to the cell membrane in red blood cells, which explains why most people with SLC4A1-associated distal renal tubular acidosis do not have blood cell abnormalities.
 However, some altered AE1 proteins cannot be helped by glycophorin A and are not trafficked to red blood cell membranes.
 Without AE1, the red blood cells are unstable; breakdown of these abnormal red blood cells may lead to hemolytic anemia.More About This Health Condition

-Mutations in the SLC4A1 gene can cause several blood disorders, including hereditary spherocytosis, hereditary stomatocytosis, and Southeast Asian ovalocytosis.
-Each of these conditions has an autosomal dominant inheritance pattern, which means a mutation in one copy of the SLC4A1 gene is sufficient to cause the disorder.
+Mutations in the SLC4A1 gene can cause a blood disorder called hereditary spherocytosis.
+This condition has an autosomal dominant inheritance pattern, which means a mutation in one copy of the SLC4A1 gene is sufficient to cause the disorder.